In any business (or life – but that’s a discussion for another day) there’s always a time when you stop and wonder about your next steps.

 Apart from course content maintenance, website maintenance is a mammoth task.
 Your website contains all your data, and protecting that data is of prime importance.
 Backups are a must.
 A backup plugin, such as BackWPup, has the option to set up automatic backups.

 If you’re the only one taking care of marketing too, tools can help you quite a bit.
-For example, using an email marketing plugin like MailChimp or ActiveCampaign can make it easy for you to categorize students into different lists based on their courses and to personalize your marketing strategies.\
+For eg: using an email marketing plugin like MailChimp or ActiveCampaign can make it easy for you to categorize students into different lists based on their courses and to personalize your marketing strategies.

 A CRM plugin like Infusionsoft can be used to fine-tune a user’s experience when it comes to accepting payments or building email campaigns.